Reader Questions – How I built my dividend portfolio

 If you’ve been following My Own Advisor for a while you’ll know I’m a hybrid investor.

-I’m happy to own a few low-cost, diversified Exchange Traded Funds (ETFs) to grow my portfolio value over time.
-I like (and own) these ETFs for their low-cost, transparency, ease of use and performance – because I know the ETFs I own are likely to beat the performance of most active mutual fund managers over time.
+That means, for the passive part of my portfolio I’m happy to own a few low-cost, diversified Exchange Traded Funds (ETFs) to grow my portfolio value over time.
+I like (and own) these ETFs for their low-cost, transparency, ease of use and growth performance.

 For the rest of my portfolio, I use dividend growth investing.
-This approach by some might be considered another animal altogether but I would argue the high-level objectives of a dividend growth investor are similar to an index investor or ETF investor:
+This approach by some might be considered another animal altogether but I would argue the high-level objectives of a dividend growth investor are similar to a passive investor:

-- The mandate to buy and hold the same assets (dividend paying stocks) for many years on end.
+- The mandate to buy and hold the same assets (dividend paying stocks) for many years on end – stay passive and do not trade.

 - With dividend investing I’m striving for stock price growth but also growing income for my retirement needs.
-Dividends paid from my portfolio of 30+ companies can compound over time; paying out more dividends each month or quarter.
+Dividends paid from my portfolio can compound over time; paying out more dividends each month or quarter.

 - By owning the dividend growers I get paid to own these companies almost regardless of their stock price.
 I avoid panic selling and other bad investor behaviour gaps.

-Since the start of 2018, I’ve received many reader emails and questions.
-I figured I’d open up and answer some of those questions today.
-Let’s get into them.
+Since the start of my journey, I’ve received many reader emails and questions about my approach.
+Let’s get into them!

 I like your articles Mark.
 It’s great to see you so passionate about investing.
 I prefer ETFs myself.
 With all the benefits that come from low-cost, ETF investing or being an indexed investor, why dividends still?
 Do you have an article about how you built your portfolio and why?